Common Issues & Problems

 We’ve addressed the bolt binding in the AR15/AR9/V308 info pages but we’ll address it here also.

-The lever needs to fit in between the ramped portion of the bcg and the inside of the upper receiver when the bolt is at the end of it's rearward cycle.
-If your BCG is binding at the rearmost part of the bolt's cycle, this is the cause.
-The lever is slightly too thick /needs to move slightly further back, to allow the bcg to cycle without getting wedged in place.
+The lever needs to fit in between the ramped portion of the BCG and the inside of the upper receiver.
+If your BCG is binding at the rearmost part of the bolts cycle, this is the cause.
+The lever is slightly thicker/the BCGs ramp is lightly flatter/ etc. The lever needs to move slightly further back to allow the BCG to cycle without getting wedged in place.

 We suggest using a piece of sandpaper (80-120) grit and while holding the lever upside down, rub it back and forth a few times.
 Depending on the grit and amount of pressure used you may need to repeat the process.
 If you opt to not cut the upper, you’ll need to remove more material from the lever.